Updated on July 9, 2025

 However, you might have an underlying condition even if you don’t notice any other symptoms.
 See your dentist for an examination to get the treatment you need.

-There is no specific treatment for BMS.
-If you have secondary BMS (BMS symptoms caused by another condition), treating the underlying condition should cure your symptoms.
+There’s no specific treatment for BMS.
+If you have secondary BMS, treating the underlying condition should cure your symptoms.

 For primary BMS, various treatment methods have shown some success, including: